CKOC: Sale to CINA Media Group, return to classic hits

 On June 14, 2023, as part of a mass corporate restructuring at Bell Media, the company shut down six of their AM radio stations nationwide, and announced their intention to sell three others, including CKOC and CHAM.
 In November 2023, Neeti P. Ray filed an application with the CRTC to acquire CKOC, CHAM, and Bell's Windsor AM station CKWW, for $445,000.
 Ray's applications stated he intended to continue operating the stations under the same terms and conditions as the existing licences.
 The applications were approved on June 26, 2024.

 On August 19, 2024, CKOC was relaunched by the new ownership, reviving its previous classic hits format with a focus on music from the 1970s and 1980s.
 Former CKDX-FM host Kent Chambers became the station's morning host, while former CJXY-FM host Scott Penfold became its afternoon host.
+As of March 2026, the station has no on air personalities after Chambers announced he was let go at the end of February 2026.

+In December 2025, the station announced a partnership with CHCH-DT to carry an audio simulcast of its evening news.